Commonwealth Games day-by-day guide & schedule

 17:30-20:30 - At the diving, the men move up to the iconic 10m platform.
 Tom Daley is taking a year out but England's Matthew Dixon and Noah Williams - second and fourth respectively in 2018 - are back.
 So is Domonic Bedggood - the Australian who beat Dixon to gold on the Gold Coast.
 The women's 3m springboard has a new Canadian star in world silver medallist Mia Vallee but Scotland's Grace Reid made the top 10 in the same final and should be competitive in Birmingham.

 19:00-21:30 - The evening athletics session is the last of the Games and culminates in the women's and men's 4x400m relays.
 Eilish McColgan is set to feature for Scotland in the women's 5,000m and all eyes will be on team-mate Laura Muir in the women's 1500m, though she is expected to face a tough challenge from Kenya's Faith Kipyegon.
-Lorraine Ugen and Jazmin Sawyers are medal hopes for England in the women's long jump, as is Max Burgin in the men's 800m if he overcomes a calf problem.
+Lorraine Ugen and Jazmin Sawyers are medal hopes for England in the women's long jump.

 What else is happening?